Property Tax Exemptions for Part-Year Residents: Moving Mid-Year

 Frequently Asked Questions

 Moving mid-year creates property tax complications.
 You might owe taxes on your old home for part of the year and your new home for the rest.
-Your homestead exemption doesn't transfer automatically, and the timing of your move relative to your state's assessment date determines when you can claim exemptions at the new address.
+Your homestead exemption doesn't transfer automatically, so be sure to apply for it at your new address.

 How Mid-Year Moves Affect Property Taxes?